sherpa/sherpa/docs/evaluation/cache.rst

 but this also applies to some fast analytical models such as an XSPEC black body (`sherpa.astro.xspec.XSbbody`).

+The cache is also switched off for models in 2D, because in 2D we often have much larger arrays and thus the cache would use more memory.
+On the other hand, there is also the potential to save more time, given the longer computations needed for 2D models.
+So, for 2D models, the user needs to explicitly set the cache size to a positive number (`mdl.cache=3` for example) to turn on the cache.

 Can I turn off this behavior for other models?
 ==============================================